lxc/incus/doc/api-extensions.md

 This adds the `limits.read` and `limits.write` configuration keys to `unix-block` devices.
 These behave similarly to their `disk` device equivalents, accepting either a byte/s value or an IOPS value.

+## `authorization_client_routing`

+This allows loading multiple authorization drivers at once and routing each request to one of them based on the authentication class of the client.

+The following server configuration keys are added:

+* `authorization.client.default`: driver for clients without a more specific class route
+* `authorization.client.unix`: driver for local (`unix` socket) clients
+* `authorization.client.tls`: driver for unrestricted TLS clients
+* `authorization.client.tls-restricted`: driver for restricted (project-scoped) TLS clients
+* `authorization.client.oidc`: driver for OIDC-authenticated clients

+Each key accepts one of `allow`, `deny`, `openfga` or `scriptlet`.
+A per-class key falls back to `authorization.client.default` when unset.

+`authorization.client.tls-restricted` additionally accepts `tls`, as the TLS authorization method exists to enforce the per-certificate project restrictions that only apply to restricted certificates.

+The following server configuration key is also added:

+* `authorization.openfga.tls.identifier`: certificate attribute (`fingerprint`
+  or `name`) used as the OpenFGA user when a TLS client is authorized by OpenFGA (defaults to `name`).